Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/README.md

 ### Acknowledgements
 - My Mentor [Jack Washira](https://github.com/iamjackwachira) for continuous helpful feedback.
 - Tutor support at Code Institute for their support.
-Special mention for Igor and Fatima.
-- Peer to peer support from Code Institute Slack community.
+- Peer-to-peer support from the Code Institute Slack community.

 ## Author
-- Florence Mezino, studying Full Stack Software Development at Code Institute (March 2021 - May 2022) [Github](https://github.com/florencemezino)
+- Florence Mezino, studying Full Stack Software Development at Code Institute (March 2021- May 2022) [Github](https://github.com/florencemezino)

 ## Feedback
-If you have any feedback, please reach out to the developper of the this project Florence Mezino at florence.mezino@outlook.com
+If you have any feedback, please reach out to the developer of this project Florence Mezino at florence.mezino@outlook.com Thank you!
-Thank you!